Data Collection and Analyses Methods

 Regression analysis

-where is a first-order autoregressive (AR1) random effect for year, and is a hierarchical term to account for random variation among days of the year.
+is a hierarchical term to account for random variation among days of the year.
 The random day effect was specified as independent and identically distributed (IID).
-Number of observation hours in day j was included as an offset to account for variable daily effort.
+We included number of observation hours in day j as an offset to account for variable daily effort.

 Trend Summary Indices (TSI)